 Instructions

-- Assemble the wraps: Lather 4 large wraps with labneh, divide and top with the lamb filling, add the tomatoes, cucumbers, red onion, parsley, mint and peppery greens.
-Roll them up and cut in half.
+- Assemble the wraps: Lather 4 large wraps ( fee free to warm them first) with labneh, divide and top with the lamb filling, add the tomatoes and, cucumbers, (sprinkle them with a pinch of salt), red onion, parsley, mint and peppery greens.
+Roll them up and cut them in half.

 Notes